naqeeb/naqeeb/README.md

 My name is Naqeeb and I am a Director of Engineering at 4C Insights, a self-serve ad-tech firm.
 I oversee the integration of all Digital Advertising platforms.

 ## Bio
-- Enabler of team leads and individual contributors
+- I am an enabler of team leads and individual contributors
-- Formerly a full-stack developer (JS/Python).
+- I am formerly a full-stack developer (JS/Python).
 Specifically, I lean towards the back-end (Python/Java)
 - I still enjoy coding and architecting :)

 <!--